 - Tight lid pot or pressure cooker or brown rice cooker or regular rice cooker, etc…

 What to do

-- Pre-soak: soak brown rice with water at least 8 hour or overnight for to save time cooking while bring out the its best quality through activating the rice germination process.
-It is found through scientific study that brown rice once soak for enough time, will go through germination, a process that activates its enzyme and amino acid.
+- Pre-soak: soak brown rice with water at least 8 hours or overnight to save time cooking while bringing out its best quality through activating the rice germination process.
+It is found through scientific study that brown rice once soaks for enough time, will go through germination, a process that activates its enzyme and amino acid.

-- If you choose to add in additional ingredient like bean to enhance the rice flavor, then you should soak those beans too.
-The recommend amount of bean is about 15 – 25% of the rice.
+- If you choose to add in an additional ingredient like beans to enhance the rice flavor, then you should soak those beans too.
+The recommended amount of bean is about 15 – 25% of the rice.

 - Add soaked brown rice, water, optional ingredients (bean), salt into your pot, close the lid tightly, here’s how the instruction for each type of pot differ.